biscayan/TIL/Research/paper.md

 - Multi-task Learning for Speech Recognition: An overview
 - Output-Gate Projected Gated Recurrent Unit for Speech Recognition
 - Purely sequence-trained neural networks for ASR based on lattice-free MMI
+- Pushing the Limits of Semi-Supervised Learning for Automatic Speech Recognition
 - PyKaldi: A Python Wrapper for Kaldi
 - PyKaldi2: Yet Another Speech Toolkit Based on Kaldi and Pytorch
 - Quartznet: Deep Automatic Speech Recognition with 1D Time-Channel Separable Convolutions